rdubois440/cherry_mx30_usb_bt/README.md

 ##12- Limitations

-The very nice Adafruit Bluefruit EZ HID module has one strong limitation: it can only be paired to one target It is not possible to switch from one device to another one without a (simple) repairing Trying to get more information from Adafruit.
+The very nice Adafruit Bluefruit EZ HID module has one strong limitation: it can only be paired to one target
+It is not possible to switch from one device to another one without a (simple) repairing.
+Trying to get more information from Adafruit.